 Students will stay in local hostels.

-Filip Loncke is an associate professor in the Communication Disorders program at Curry.
+Filip Loncke is an associate professor in the Communication Disorders program at the School of Education and Human Development.
 He has worked and conducted research both in Europe and in the United States.
 His research interests include typical and atypical communication, augmentative communication and psycholinguistic processes.